turnly/turnly/README.md

 ## Sponsors ⛑️

-If you plan to use Turnly for your business and want to give back to the team or if you are an organization looking to help emerging open-source software, please consider [becoming a Github Sponsor](https://github.com/sponsors/efraa).
+If you are planning on using Turnly for your business and want to give back to the team or if you are an organization looking to help emerging open-source software, please consider [becoming a Github Sponsor](https://github.com/sponsors/efraa).